Your pet wants you to read our newsletter. (Then give them a treat.)

-“If you have a dog who’s high energy, you may want to take them for a walk before going into the park,” says Haussmann.
+“If you have a dog who’s high energy, you may want to take them for a walk before going into the park,” Haussmann says.
 “That will tire them out a little, so they’re not too over-zealous when they get around the other dogs.”

-Not helicopter parent close.
+Not helicopter-parent close.
 But close.
-“Dogs need to learn how to read signs and resolve conflict non-violently on their own,” says Haussmann.
+“Dogs need to learn how to read signs and resolve conflict non-violently on their own,” Haussmann says.
 “You don’t need to rush in and insert yourself into every situation.
 But if your dog is clearly bothering other dogs (bullying a young pup, not giving a dog space to get away) your dog may need to come out of the park for a while.”

 Dogs need their crew.
-If your pup is playing well with a group of dogs, find their owners and see if you can coordinate days and times to come to the park together.
+If your pup is playing well with a group of dogs, find their pet parents and see if you can coordinate days and times to come to the park together.

 Picking up poop sucks.
 Being judged for not picking up poop sucks more.
 Some parks will have poop bag dispensers on site but be sure you bring your own too, just in case.